Vivos Inc. (OTC: RDGL)

 What are the advantages of RadioGel™?

-Based upon its studies and analyses, or general application of experience with current brachytherapy devices and Yttrium-90, AMI believes that its brachytherapy products are likely to offer the following benefits, among others, for patients and medical professionals:
+Based upon its studies and analyses, or general application of experience with current brachytherapy devices and Yttrium-90, Vivos believes that its brachytherapy products are likely to offer the following benefits, among others, for patients and medical professionals:

 •Maximizing Therapeutic Index: The short-range beta particles emitted by Y-90 deliver radiation energy within a tight range.
 This enables radiation to be selectively delivered to target tissues while minimizing radiation dose to nearby normal tissues.
 High therapeutic indices imply that more radiation energy may be imparted to target tissues, with less radiation reaching adjacent normal tissues.